livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 ## 4. Internal structure

 The Key Manager is internally structured into explicit engines.
-These engines are derived from legacy design and are required for correctness and clarity.
+These engines are required for correctness and clarity.

 ### 4.1 Key Storage Engine